vaibhavsagar/resume/resume.md

 ### Recurse Center ###

-*Recurser* (August 2016--November 2016): Participated in a full-time programming retreat.
+*Participant* (August 2016--November 2016): Participated in a full-time programming retreat.
 Focused on becoming a better functional programmer by implementing a subset of `git` in Haskell and using it to build a `git` internals workshop.